-The number of young people doing trade apprenticeships in Australia has halved in the past five years, and it appears many older people have strong ideas about why this is, ranging from laziness to lack of courtesy to an inability to get off their phones.
+The number of people doing trade apprenticeships in Australia has halved in the past five years, and it appears many older people have strong ideas about why this is, ranging from laziness to lack of courtesy to young people's inability to get off their damn phones.

 “One of the biggest problems I’ve seen was a lot of them [young people] don’t like to work hard or don’t respect the trade,” a tradie named Matt told Davis.
 “They don’t even turn up on time … we are breeding a bunch of softies.
 I just think it’s a lack of respect."